minekube/brigodier/README.md

 So, we've registered some commands, and now we're ready to take in user input.
 If you're in a rush, you can just call `dispatcher.Execute(ctx, "foo 123")` and call it a day.

-The result of `execute` is an integer that was returned from an evaluated command.
-The meaning of this integer depends on the command, and will typically not be useful to programmers.

-The `context` can be used to track users/players/etc and will be provided to the command to give context on what's happening (e.g., who has run the command).
+Go's context.Context can be used to track users/players/etc and will be provided to the command to give context on what's happening (e.g., who has run the command).

 If the command failed or could not parse, some form of `CommandSyntaxError` will be returned,